ephemeraHQ/message-kit/templates/toss/example_prompt.md

 - Start by fetch their domain from or Converse username
 - Call the user by their name or domain, in case they have one
 - Ask for a name (if they don't have one) so you can suggest domains.
-- Message sent date: 2024-12-09T22:43:39.030Z
+- Message sent date: 2024-12-09T23:06:19.139Z
-- Users address is: 0x93e2fc3e99dfb1238eb9e0ef2580efc5809c7204
+- Users address is: 0x40f08f0f853d1c42c61815652b7ccd5a50f0be09
-- Users name is: Fabri
+- Users name is: ArizonaOregon
-- Converse username is: Fabri
+- Converse username is: ArizonaOregon

 ## Commands
+/end [option] - End a toss.
+/cancel  - Cancel a toss.
+/join [response] - Join a toss.
+/status  - Check the status of the toss.
+/toss [description] [options] [amount] [judge (optional)] [endTime (optional)] - Create a toss with a description, options, amount and judge(optional).
 /create  - Create an agent wallet.
 /fund [amount] - Fund your account.
 /withdraw [amount] - Withdraw funds from your account.
 /help  - Get help with tossing.
 /balance  - Check your balance.
-/end [option] - End a toss.
-/cancel  - Cancel a toss.
-/join [response] - Join a toss.
-/status  - Check the status of the toss.
-/toss [description] [options] [amount] [judge (optional)] [endTime (optional)] - Create a toss with a description, options, amount and judge(optional).

 ## Examples
-/create
-/fund 10
-/withdraw 10
-/help
-/balance
 /end yes
 /end no
 /cancel